darrenjhsu/mdgx_on_Summit/README.md

 ccmake ..
 ```

-`ccmake` is a visual CMake configuration tool.
 Right now the cache will be empty (if the `build` directory is empty to start with):

 ```bash
 EMPTY CACHE